 - must be appropriately decontaminated and labelled or tagged out as such. - 20.
-Efficacy monitoring of autoclaves used for decontamination with biological indicators must be done regularly (i.e., consider weekly, depending on the frequency of use of the autoclave), and the records of these results and cycle logs (i.e., time, temperature and pressure) must also be kept on file. - 21.
-All contaminated materials, solid or liquid, must be decontaminated before disposal or reuse; the material must be contained in such a way as to prevent the release of the contaminated contents during removal; centralized autoclaving facilities are to follow the applicable containment level 2 requirements. - 22.
-Disinfectants effective against the agents in use must be available at all times within the areas where the biohazardous material is handled or stored. - 23.
-Leak-proof containers are to be used for the transport of infectious materials within facilities (e.g., between laboratories in the same facility). - 24.
-Spills, accidents or exposures to infectious materials and losses of containment must be reported immediately to the laboratory supervisor; written records of such incidents must be maintained, and the results of incident investigations should be used for continuing education. - 25.
+Disinfectants effective against the agents in use must be available at all times within the areas where the biohazardous material is handled or stored. - 21.
+Leak-proof containers are to be used for the transport of infectious materials within facilities (e.g., between laboratories in the same facility). - 22.
+Spills, accidents or exposures to infectious materials and losses of containment must be reported immediately to the laboratory supervisor; written records of such incidents must be maintained, and the results of incident investigations should be used for continuing education. - 23.
 An effective rodent and insect control program must be maintained.

-There are acceptable laboratory procedures that require alternative uses of needles.
+\There are acceptable laboratory procedures that require alternative uses of needles.
 These procedures must be assessed and a specific safe work procedure put into place for such work.